StarBobis/MMT-Blender-Plugin/README.md

 # Blender Plugin
 Special version of 3Dmigoto blender plugin originally forked from https://github.com/DarkStarSword/3d-fixes.
-And modify some code to better meet our needs.
+And modify some code to better meet our needs, mainly developed for my private tool MMT but can also used as a general plugin.

 # Features
 - Super light, removed a lot of unused functions.